Earnings underpin FTSE, Barratt impresses but TalkTalk slumps

 Earnings growth expectations had been improving not only on the blue-chips which benefited from a weaker sterling currency, but also on mid and small-caps, Williams said.

-Britain's biggest housebuilder, Barratt, rose 2.3 percent after it said full-year profits would be at the top end of its guidance range, and forward sales were at a record level.
+Britain's biggest builder, Barratt led the blue-chip gainers, up 4.1 percent after it said full-year profits would be at the top end of its guidance range, and forward sales were at a record level.

 "A few of the sectors that got absolutely clobbered after the Brexit vote have had an extra leg-up recently," said Williams.